5roop/task4/README.md

 # Addendum 2022-01-19T11:26:29

 The first version of parser is implemented.
-As of now I get
+As of now I get results, but some filtering will be necessary to prevent duplication of items.
+This will be the next step.
+It will be run a few times, and hopefully we will see some pathology in the logs before implementing a crontab to run it periodically.